The SNAP Lab

 Interactively Modulate Object-Based Selection, Attention, Perception, & Psychophysics.

+R. Dubbelde & A.S.
+Greenberg (2016).
 Feature-Based Contingent Attention Capture is Altered by Context.

 Attention, Attention, Perception, & Psychophysics.